 In light of Valentine’s Day, I’m featuring 14 fun, exercises for the love handles, also known as the muffin top!
 Your obliques is an abdominal muscle group which lay diagonally across the sides of your waist.
 Targeting them, alongside cardio and proper nutrition, will help tone and tighten your waistline.

-Instructions: Start off with your choice of cardio, then choose an exercise below to finish with.
-Do as many repetitions as possible.
+Instructions: Start off with your choice of cardio, then choose 3 to 4 of the exercises below to finish with.
+AMRAP: as many repetitions as possible!
 Be sure to work both sides.
 Last, but not least, have fun!

 1. Side Plank (Hold)